Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 This only goes, however, if you are not attending a black-tie event.
 If your event is black-tie, the vest (or waistcoat) must also be black.

 With a three-piece suit, if the material of your suit jacket is a solid color, the vest must also be solid.
-However, if you have a patterned suit jacket, the vest should also be patterned.
+However, if you have a patterned suit jacket, the vest should be patterned as well.
 The patterns must match.

 Wearing a Contrasting Vest with a Suit

 Mixing things up a bit is perfectly fine, and opt for a vest that stands out from the rest of your suit.
-However, it is best to coordinate your colors in accordance with the color wheel.
+However, it is best to coordinate your colors according to the color wheel.

 You don’t want to go for too great a contrast, but something complementary in color.
-For example, a pale yellow vest would look stunning if you are attending a spring wedding wearing a royal blue suit.
+For example, a pale yellow vest would look stunning with a royal blue suit at a spring wedding.

-Another way to break the mold would be to mix pattern and solid.
+Another way to break the mold would be to mix patterns and solids.
 If your suit is a solid color, you can try a lightly patterned suit with it.

-When you opt for a contrasting vest with your suit, the vest will become the focal point of your outfit.
+When you opt for a contrasting vest with your suit, it becomes the focal point of your outfit.
 Typically, it is only meant to blend in.
 A contrasting vest is a greater fashion risk but has high rewards.

 How to Pair the Vest with Other Attire